 Articles Posted in Immigration News

-The Board of Alien Labor Certification Appeals (BALCA) recently affirmed the final determination of a Certifying Officer (CO) denying labor certification for an alien worker for the position of “Software Engineer.”
+The Board of Alien Labor Certification Appeals (BALCA) recently affirmed the final determination of a Certifying Officer (CO) denying labor certification for an alien worker for the position of “Electrical Helper.”

 MVP Law Group, P.A. makes available the information and materials in this forum for informational purposes only.
 The information is general in nature and does not constitute legal advice or any contractual obligations.
 Further, the use of this site, and the sending or receipt of this information, does not create an attorney-client relationship between us.
 And, therefore, your communication with us through this forum will not be considered as privileged or confidential.